GotamDahiya/Web-GoLang/README.md

 Fork the repo and make all changes in another branch.

-This is avery basic readme file.
+This is a very basic readme file.
 It should be updated as the project moves along.